NCEAS/metacat/README.md

   - The related issues can be found in the metacat logs (ex. `/tomcat/logs/catalina.out`) and host logs ( ex. `/tomcat/logs/hostname(data).log`) with messaging to assist with debugging.
   - Added `solr` startup configuration check (PR-1656)
+- Metacat Properties Overlay (Issue-1611)
+  - The `lib/metacat.properties` contain default properties that (typically) do not need to be changed.
+  - Properties can now be edited by hand to override the default `metacat.properties`.
+    - This is done through `metacat-site.properties` whose default location is found at `/var/metacat/config`, and can be configurable via the admin page.
+    - Additionally, properties set in the admin page will be saved in `metacat-site.properties`
+  - Previously, properties were handled by mostly the `ConfigurableProperties` class, which has now been replaced with three single-responsibilitiy classes:
+    - `PropertiesWrapper` which is a wrapper around standard `java.util.Properties` functionality
+    - `BackupPropertiesDelegate` which deals with backup properties
+    - `AuthPropertiesDelegate` which deals with Auth properties
 - Metacat Configuration Enhancements
   - Added default database properties for `postgres` (PR-1641)
   - Added default property values for the required Metacat admin configuration settings to assist operators with